Largest sinkholes of the world

-Table of world’s deepest known sinkholes
+Table of the deepest sinkholes of the world

 |No||Name||Country, region||Max depth (m)||Volume (million m³)|